Georgetown Law Open on Time

 What does "gender identity or expression" mean?

 The D.C.
 Office of Human Rights defines gender identity or expression as a gender-related identity, appearance, expression, or behavior of an individual, regardless of the individual's assigned sex at birth.
 Transgender is an umbrella term that refers to any individual whose identity or behavior differs from stereotypical or traditional gender expectations, including transsexual individuals, cross-dressers, androgynous individuals, and others whose appearance or characteristics are perceived to be gender a-typical.
-For more information, please see the Gender Identity or Expression Fact Sheet: D.C.
-Office of Human Rights.
+For more information, please see the full text of the D.C.
+Human Rights Act of 1977.

 What areas of discrimination are specifically addressed by the amendment?